 To demonstrate this approach in action, this report highlights the efforts of six state governments (Connecticut, New York, Pennsylvania, Kentucky, Iowa, and Massachusetts) and one national government (Germany) to mobilize public and private capital to strengthen clean energy investment.

 To spur investments in renewable energy and energy efficiency, states can adopt a number of proven clean energy market-development mechanisms.
 The most popular to date include renewable electricity standards, energy efficiency resource standards, public benefits funds, tax and incentive policies, utility rebates, building-energy codes, net metering, and carbon cap-and-trade.

-In addition, many of the states highlighted in this report have used green banks and other new financing initiatives to help secure funding and scale up clean energy investments without the need for substantial direct incentives.
+In addition, many of the states highlighted in this report have used clean energy financing initiatives to help attract private sector funding and scale up clean energy investments while reducing the need for direct incentives.
 These policies complement the available set of policy options above, and can also help make renewable energy and energy efficiency more competitive, especially as existing policies change, expire, or become less effective.

 Photo: Dave Center/Flickr

 This report describes six state-level programs and one international program that have successfully leveraged limited funding to scale up clean energy investment.
 These programs range from all-encompassing green banks to more discrete efforts focused on a particular clean energy market sector.

 - Connecticut's Green Bank: Over the past three years, the program has completed 8,800 projects and installed solar panels in more than 10,000 Connecticut homes, thereby creating almost 6,200 jobs and reducing carbon emissions by one million tons.

 - New York's Green Bank: In October 2014, New York announced its first round of Green Bank investments, totaling $800 million, across a diverse portfolio of investment types and clean energy market segments.